-Why I Became a Dentist
+Part I: Why I Became a Dentist

 “It was going to be a long journey before I had a full set of teeth.”

-Over the course of my childhood, my dedicated dentist, orthodontist, and oral surgeon worked as a team to coordinate my treatment.
+Into young adulthood, my dedicated dentist, orthodontist, and oral surgeon worked as a team to coordinate my treatment.
 Between getting my braces tightened regularly, having multiple teeth extracted, then preparing for the final restoration, I was able to learn more about dentistry than the average kid.

 Despite everything that was done, I spent a lot of time waiting.
 Waiting on my jawbone, gums, and face to develop.
 In the end, we elected to do bridges to replace most of my missing teeth, which make up what my smile is today.
 At 17, I finally was able to smile confidently.
 Age seventeen is a very young age to have these sorts of treatments done, but the goal was to have my treatment completed before the end of high school and beginning of college.